 “I always leave Debating Matters skipping.
 It is so uplifting being around young people who are so excited and inquisitive about the world, and yet so well informed.
 Spending a day at Debating Matters leaves me feeling incredibly optimistic about our future”

-If you are interested in rising to the challenge, you can register your interest by emailing Bernie Whelan, or to find out more about what Debating Matters judges do please read our Advice for Judges.
+If you are interested in rising to the challenge, you can register your interest by getting in touch, or to find out more about what Debating Matters judges do please read our Advice for Judges or see Judges FAQS.